fabianlischka/InfoSec101/p1-InfoSec101.md

             - Mother's maiden name
             - Birthday
         - Hackers call, and pretend to be the owner of the account, ask for password reset
 - How can we protect against this?
-Three counter measures:
+Three possible counter measures come to mind:
     1. Use good passwords, hard to guess
     2. Don't re-use passwords across sites
     3. Disable "Security Questions" (eg give bogus answers)
-- Problem: These counter measures conflict!
+- Problem: These counter measures conflict, and are not really practicable!
     - Passwords that are hard to guess are hard to remember...
     - Now have a different one for every site, and you have to remember many!
     - And, without security questions, you cannot recover it when you (inevitably) forget one!
+- Possible solutions:
-- Solution: Password manager
+    1. Password manager
+        - Remember one strong *master password* to unlock the password manager.
+        - Let the password manager create random passwords for all websites etc., and let the password manager store them (secured by the master password)
+    2. Levels of passwords
+        - Remember a few strong *master passwords* for the important sites (bank, email, etc.)
+        - Re-use some crappy password for unimportant sites (most of them)
+    3. "Algorithmic" passwords
+        - Remember one strong *master password*
+        - Derive a unique password for each site from that master password algorithmically.
+For example:
+            - take the first letter from the website name, then "+", then your master password, then the first vowel and last letter from the website name.

 ### First Steps: Passwords

-- Overall strategy:
-    - Use one or two strong *master passwords*, and a password manager
-    - Let the password manager create random passwords for all websites etc.
 - Weak passwords & common mistakes
     - Avoid [weak passwords](https://en.wikipedia.org/wiki/Password_strength#Examples_of_weak_passwords), such as `password, letmein, secret`
     - Avoid: